 Do I need identification to vote?

-Not for mail-in ballots, for which your signature will be used to verify your identity.
-But bring identification with you if you vote at a voter service center.
+Not for mail-in ballots.
+Your signature will be used to verify your identity.
+But bring identification if you vote at a voter service center.
 Other means of verifying your identity can be used there, but these will take extra time.

-Editor’s note: This guide was updated on July 29, 2022, with information about the general election.
-The guide was first published on Aug.
-4, 2020.
+Editor’s note: This guide was updated on Nov.
+21, 2022, with information about how to vote in Hawaii.